andrey-mokhov/graphql-php/docs/en/spiral/additional-types.md

 The library includes a scalar GraphQL type `Date` defined in the class `Andi\GraphQL\Type\Date`.
-When using this type in a GraphQL request (as an argument or fields of an incoming object type), string values ​​of the `Y-m-d` format are acceptable.
+When using this type in a GraphQL request (as an argument or fields of an incoming object type), string values of the `Y-m-d` format are acceptable.

-At the same time, for parameters of php methods, values ​​of class properties, the string passed in the GraphQL request the value will be converted to a `\DateTimeImmutable` object.
+At the same time, for parameters of php methods, values of class properties, the string passed in the GraphQL request the value will be converted to a `\DateTimeImmutable` object.
 In this case, hours, minutes and seconds will have zero values, and the time zone is `UTC`.